Head Flicking & Associated Problems

 Symptoms are noticeably worse in spring, autumn and sometimes other times of the year, depending on the weather.
 People often report their horses are worse after rain, consecutive cloudy days or frosts.
 This is because grass needs these elements (potassium and nitrogen) for growth and therefore sucks them up at every opportunity.
 Both are readily taken up into the plant with water after rainfall and tend to accumulate when temperatures are too cold for growth.

-These spikes, or changes in the bio-chemistry of the rubgrass, happen especially when you have rye-grass and clover or any species of grass that has been stressed by drought, frosts or over-grazing, when it is in rapid growth mode or when it has been fertilised to increase production.
+These spikes, or changes in the bio-chemistry of the grass, happen especially when you have rye-grass and clover or any species of grass that has been stressed by drought, frosts or over-grazing, when it is in rapid growth mode or when it has been fertilised to increase production.

 Read and follow to the letter: